jonnonz1/nz-statute-book/acts/public/2008/real-estate-agents-act-2008.md

 ### 105 Proceeding before Tribunal
 (1) The Tribunal may regulate its procedures as it thinks fit.
 (2) Subsection (1) is subject to the rules of natural justice, this Act, any regulations made under this Act, and any practice notes issued under section 115A.

+### 105A Manner of giving documents to Tribunal
+Any notice or other document required under the following sections to be given to the Tribunal by written notice may be given electronically if it is transmitted to an electronic address provided by the Tribunal:
+  (a) section 91:
+  (b) section 111:
+  (c) section 112:
+  (d) section 115.

 ### 106 Representation before Disciplinary Tribunal
 (1) Every person whose rights may be affected by a proceeding of the Disciplinary Tribunal (other than a review under section 112) is entitled to appear and be heard at the hearing of that proceeding and to be represented by counsel or otherwise.